AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-observation-diagnosticresult-1-intro.md

-#### ADHA Diagnostic Result Observation
 The purpose of this profile is to provide a representation of a diagnostic result observation made during a diagnostic investigation for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Observation](http://hl7.org/fhir/R4/observation.html) that are supported.

-Where a more specific profile is applicable, e.g. pathology result observation or imaging result observation, an implementation **SHALL** ensure the Resource conforms to that specific profile.
+Where a more specific Observation profile is applicable, e.g. pathology result observation or imaging result observation, an implementation **SHALL** ensure the resource conforms to that specific profile.

 This profile is designed to set an Observation standard for:
 * Query for diagnostic examination results for a patient